It can happen to any of us. There’s no shame.

 Despite the awful situations many of these food bank users are in, you will find them describing their emotions after visiting as “thankful” and “relief”.
 Why?

-what even is a food bank?
+What is a food bank anyway?

 Food banks are similar to supermarkets except that they offer everything for free to those who can’t afford to buy enough food to eat.